-For nearly 50 years, NARC has represented the interests of its members and has advanced regional cooperation through effective interaction and advocacy with Congress, federal officials, and other related agencies and interest groups.
-NARC’s agenda includes transportation, economic and community development, environment, public safety, emergency management, and a variety of community issues undertaken by its member organizations.
+For over 50 years, NARC has represented the interests of its members and has advanced regional cooperation through effective interaction and advocacy with Congress, federal officials, and other related agencies and interest groups.
+NARC’s agenda includes transportation, economic and community development, energy and environment, public safety, and a variety of community issues undertaken by its member organizations.

 NARC provides its members valuable information and research on key national policy issues, federal policy developments, and best practices.
-The association conducts enriching training sessions, conferences, workshops and webinars for its members: Regional Councils, regional planning and development agencies, Metropolitan Planning Organizations, and other regional planning organizations.
+The association conducts enriching training sessions, conferences, workshops and webinars for its members.